 Now, our left-brained, numbers-driven leaders do pay lip service to pride.
 They evoke it in speeches and in annual reports.
 They talk a lot about it but generally don’t really value it.
 And they fail to tap into its immense power.
 What a shame.
 What a wasted opportunity.
 Why?
 Because pride…

-- Is an intrinsic motivator.
+.
 That is, it wells up from within the individual.
 Intrinsic motivators are the most powerful ones because they reflect what the individual values.

 Lower down in the organization closer to the front line, however, these bottom-line indicators don’t translate readily into factors that make sense to most employees.
 And such corporate metrics certainly tend not to be emotionally engaging to staff.
 This reality often puzzles and frustrates senior managers: “Don’t they realize that without profits and growth, they won’t have a job at all?”